offbynull/learn/Biology/input/input.md

 There are 2 different types of mechanism used to transport molecules in and out of a cell: passive transport and active transport.

 `{bm} Passive transport` is when molecules naturally move towards the gradient.
-In this context, gradient refers to the natural direction in which things are supposed to go -- no explicit energy is needed to move/push it along energy needed, it just moves in that direction by virtue of some implicit property.
+In this context, gradient refers to the natural direction in which things are supposed to go -- no explicit energy is needed to move/push it along, it just moves in that direction by virtue of some implicit property.

  * A `{bm} concentration gradient` is when the concentration of a molecule evens out in a volume just by virtue of the molecules randomly bouncing around (diffusion).
 For example, gas pumped into a vacuum will end up filling the vacuum evenly (more-or-less) -- traveling from areas of high concentration to areas of low concentration.